zjyin/zjyin/about.md

 <!--- <span style="font-family:Papyrus; font-size:1.2em;"> Who We Are </span> --->
 > We are a research group in Department of Biomedical Informatics ([DBMI](https://www.vumc.org/dbmi/)) at Vanderbilt University Medical
-> Center.
-We are affiated with Health Information Privacy Laboratory ([HIPLab](https://hiplab.mc.vanderbilt.edu)), the Vanderbilt HEAlth
+> Center, affiated with the Health Information Privacy Laboratory ([HIPLab](https://hiplab.mc.vanderbilt.edu)), the Vanderbilt HEAlth
 > Data Science Center ([HEADS](https://www.vumc.org/heads)), and the Center for
 > Genetic Privacy and Identity in Community Settings ([GetPreCise](https://www.vumc.org/getprecise/)).